- Photos & Map

 Safety guidelines

-Especially in autumn, care should be taken that fallen leaves on the ground can hide unevenness, roots, stones, or holes on the path.
-After storms, trees can still fall or branches can drop afterwards.
-Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
-You should expect such path impairments when undertaking a hike.
+Particularly in autumn, pay attention to fallen leaves on the ground that can hide unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches drop.
+With adverse weather conditions, near-natural paths may become muddy and slippery.
+You should expect such path impairments when hiking.

 Map